xypnox/xydark-typora/README.md

 # Quartz Theme for Typora

 A minimalistic theme for documentation, note-taking and code snippets.
-It contains a light theme, **Milky Quartz**, and a dark theme, **Smoky Quartz**.
+It contains a light theme, **xylight**, and a dark theme, **xydark**.

 ![screen1](/media/preview.png)